 Tips for Visiting Italy in Winter

 - Don’t plan your schedule too tightly as you may encounter bad weather during your trip.
 If you’re traveling on regional trains, you can buy your tickets at the station, there is no discount for buying in advance.
 Just be sure to validate your ticket.
 Tickets for fast trains (frecce) between cities often cost less if booked in advance, however.
-Buy tickets for fast trains online from Rail Europe.
+Book tickets for fast trains online from Rail Europe.

 - During winter, you’re required to carry snow chains so if you rent a car, be sure to rent chains too.
 See more tips for driving in Italy.